Hiking the Calanques de Cassis in Easy Way

 Calanque de En-Vau

-From Calanque de Port-Pin, the trail continues to Calanque de En-Vau.
-Without the intensive heat and an air temperature of 37 degrees, we would have reached En-Vau as well.
+Continuing from Calanque de Port-Pin, the trail extends further to Calanque de En-Vau.
+In conditions less intense than the scorching air at 37 degrees, we might have ventured to reach En-Vau as well.

-According to the information board, Calanque de En Vau is the most spectacular and beautiful of the three Calanques.
-It takes up to 90 minutes to complete this part of the trail.
-There is also a little beach at the end to reward you for your efforts.
+As indicated by the information board, Calanque de En Vau is touted as the most spectacular and beautiful among the three Calanques.
+Allocating about 90 minutes for this segment of the trail is recommended.

 Our travel tips

-You can combine with one of the stunning coastal trail Route des Crêtes for the day trip.
+Consider combining your adventure with one of the stunning coastal trails for an enriching day trip.

 Leave a Reply